b4yt1c0l/love-frenchies/README.md

 ### Known bugs

 - History page meadia query for screen sizes below 500px.
 Shown text into history section is not correctly aligned.
+- Join form is not perfectly centered on some larger screen sizes.

 ### Lighthouse